reframe-hpc/reframe/docs/running.rst

 .. warning::
    Using the command line ``-c`` or ``--checkpath`` multiple times is not supported anymore and only the last option will be considered.
-   Multiple paths should be passed as a colon separated string to the above option:
+   Multiple paths should be passed instead as a colon separated list:

    .. code-block:: bash